 A weight scale with a memory feature can help you track specific body metrics (the ones that are measured by the scale) literally by taking a step on to the device.
 Better yet, if the device has a smartphone app or blue tooth connectivity, the information can be stored on your phone or computer as well.

 However, if you are a write-it-down kind of person that keeps a diet and fitness log or journal, you may not need the memory component, since you are writing everything down.
 However, the memory component, especially if it is linked to an app, can eliminate one less notebook from your life.

-Q: Which is more important to measure: BMI or body fat percentage?
+q: Which is more important to measure: BMI or body fat percentage?

 Although some people use these two terms as synonyms, they are actually different body metrics.

 Your metabolic age is a metric of physical fitness using your base metabolic rate, or BMR.
 If your metabolic age is at your current age or younger, it is an indication that your health is in good shape.
 If your metabolic age is higher than your current age, it might mean that your health isn’t so great and you may need to make some changes in your self-care routine.

 Metabolic age is best calculated by a professional or program, as the formula takes into account your age, height, weight, genetic disposition, and activity level.
 Scales that calculate your metabolic weight ask advanced questions to determine this metric.
 So, if you want a good overall picture of the state of your health, definitely look into a weight scale that measures your metabolic age.